 As Glassbeam CLEAN gathered complex machine data from all CT Scanners at the clinic, Glassbeam discovered irregularities in the CT Scanner machine logs, which pointed to potential tube problems

-With the CMMS integration, Glassbeam can perform non-analytical tasks against the tube, using information found in the CMMS solution:
+With the CMMS integration, Glassbeam can perform non-analytical tasks against the tube, using the information found in the CMMS solution:

 - What was the maintenance history of this CT Scanner?